DOI-ONRR/doi-extractives-data/src/markdown/downloads/default.md

 ## Data Collection and Validation
 --------------------------------------------------------------------------------

-As the steward of natural resources and energy revenue, ONRR is responsible for the three functions.
+As the steward of natural resources and energy revenue, the Office of Natural Resources Revenue (ONRR) is responsible for three main functions.
 These functions are: collecting the revenue, verifying the revenue, and disbursing the revenue.
-ONRR collects data during this process.
-This data is the foundation for the production, revenue, and disbursements datasets found on this site.
+ONRR collects and manages data in order to accomplish complete its functions.
+This data is the foundation for the production, revenue, and disbursements data sets found on this site.

 ###Process